 To be a successful professional, it is pivotal to set personal goals, in addition to meeting an employer’s metrics.
-Some of these goals could include reaching sales quotas, passing industry exams and completing projects.
+Some of these goals could include reaching sales quotas, passing industry exams, and completing projects.

 Ask candidates to provide examples of how they have set and completed goals.
 Inquire about how they took steps to overcome setbacks.
 By doing this, you’ll likely be able to envision how they could be an asset to your team.

-Inquire About Company Culture
+4. Inquire About Ideal Company Culture

 Company culture varies depending on industry, and each small business is different.
 Your business might be extremely relaxed, with employees dressing casually.
 Or perhaps your business is more corporate.
 Since company cultures can vary greatly, it makes sense to ask questions that assess a prospect’s fit.